 Building upon trust and a successful track record

-As a 2025 Creative Capital Awardee, Lead Artist Christine Wong Yap is reconvening a cohort of 16 women, first assembled for How I Keep Looking Up / Como Sigo Mirando Arriba / 仰望 (2022–2023), a collaboration with Chinese Culture Center of San Francisco (CCCSF) and numerous community organizations in Chinatown & the Mission District, which resulted in banners carried in the 2023 Chinese New Year Parade, an exhibition at CCCSF seen by 20,000 visitors, and features on El Tecolote, Hyperallergic, KGO ABC 7, KTVU Fox 2, KQED, and Sing Tao Daily.
+Lead Artist Christine Wong Yap is reconvening a cohort of 16 women, first assembled for How I Keep Looking Up / Como Sigo Mirando Arriba / 仰望 (2022–2023), a collaboration with Chinese Culture Center of San Francisco (CCCSF) and numerous community organizations in Chinatown & the Mission District, which resulted in banners carried in the 2023 Chinese New Year Parade, an exhibition at CCCSF seen by 20,000 visitors, and features on El Tecolote, Hyperallergic, KGO ABC 7, KTVU Fox 2, KQED, and Sing Tao Daily.
 Yap is also re-assembling the prior team of bilingual project coordinators and interpreters for maximum continuity in Bay Windows.

 Exhibition and workshops on Mexican and Chinese papercuts

-In conjunction with Bay Windows, Yap is curating an exhibition of papel picado & Chinese papercuts (建制/ jianzhi.
+In conjunction with Bay Windows, Yap is curating an exhibition of papel picado & Chinese papercuts (建制/ jianzhi).

 Twin Windows: Papercuts by Beatriz Vasquez and Xiaoqing Shi